Chuck Klein: Later career

 On November 21, 1933, Klein was traded to the Cubs for $65,000 and three other players, Klein hit 20 and 21 home runs in his two full seasons with the Cubs (1934, 1935) and batted .301 and .293 in those seasons respectively.
 As good as those numbers were, they were nowhere near what Klein had posted in Philadelphia, leading to claims that he would not have hit nearly as many homers had he not played in notoriously hitter-friendly Baker Bowl.
+He reached the World Series for the only time in 1935 against the Detroit Tigers.
+He pinch-hit in three of the first four games (which included scoring the game-tying run in Game 3) before starting Game 5 and Game 6.
+He had a two-run home run in Game 5 to keep Chicago from elimination but had just one hit in Game 6 as the Tigers won the game late to win the series; Klein went 4-for-12 in the Series.

 The Phillies reacquired him on May 21, 1936.
 On July 10, 1936, in the spacious Forbes Field, against the 42-34 Pirates, Klein became the first NL player to hit four home runs in a game in the 20th century, and only the 4th player in major league history to accomplish the feat.
 His fourth home run that game was a leadoff home run in the top of the tenth inning, the Phillies scored 2 more runs to win the game 9–6 after ten innings.
+In the middle of the 1938 season, the Phillies relocated to the more spacious Shibe Park.

-Klein went to the Pirates during the 1939 season, but was back in Philadelphia in 1940 for what proved to be his last year as a regular player.
+Klein went to the Pirates during the 1939 season but was back in Philadelphia in 1940 for what proved to be his last year as a regular player.
 From 1941 onward, he never played in more than 50 games in a season, and was often used as a pinch hitter.
 In his last eight seasons, from 1937 to 1944, he averaged 69 games played, batted .253 and hit 43 home runs.
+On August 18, 1941, he hit his 300th career home run as a pinch-hitter in the 9th inning, which proved to be the last home run of his career; only six other players had achieved 300 home runs for a career at the time.
 He retired midway through the 1944 season after getting one hit in seven at-bats.